HCI 594 Human-Computer Interaction Capstone

 HCI 594 is a team-based course, in which students build and reflect upon skills, methods, and techniques learned in previous HCI courses.
 Everyone registered in the class is expected to be a member of a three- or four-person team.
 Course participation includes research paper discussions, project exercises, peer reviews, and contributions to general course discussions.
 Course participation is demonstrated by participating in various online discussion forums.

 The course project is a comprehensive work that draws upon principles and methods learned in the foundation and advanced courses.
 It should include the research and design of an actual application or portion of an application, using HCI principles and methods.
-The project work must include: a competitive review of similar Web sites, applications, or product; a basic literature review to guide and support your design innovations; ‘live’ user research, such as contextual inquiry or interviews, early in the project; appropriate user-centered design processes such as information architecture analysis and design; multiple methods for designing or evaluating the interactive materials, e.g., paper prototype, low-fidelity clickable prototype, and a mid- or high-fidelity prototype; and, at least two rounds of prototyping/usability evaluation, using the collected data for revising the design.The project is summarized in the final report.
+The project work must include: a competitive review of similar Web sites, applications, or products; a basic literature review to guide and support your design innovations; ‘live’ user research, such as contextual inquiry or interviews, early in the project; appropriate user-centered design processes such as information architecture analysis and design; multiple methods for designing or evaluating the interactive materials, e.g., paper prototype, low-fidelity clickable prototype, and a mid- or high-fidelity prototype; and, at least two rounds of prototyping/usability evaluation, using the collected data for revising the design.The project is summarized in the final report.

 Students choose their projects with the advice and consent of the instructor.